-- 1. Development should be designed for the specific site and context, to create a locally distinctive sense of place, meeting the following requirements of this policy proportionate to the scale and nature of the scheme. - 2.
-Development must complement the surrounding context in terms of: - a. scale, massing and height, including the predominant 1 to 2.5 storey height of buildings and townscape in Mavesyn Ridware Parish; - b. set-back from the road: - c. the spacing of properties; - d. in the case of housing, any predominant pattern of front and rear gardens. - 3.
+- 1. Development should demonstrate high standards of design and be designed for the specific site and context, to create a locally distinctive sense of place, meeting the following requirements of this policy proportionate to the scale and nature of the scheme. - 2.
+Development must complement the surrounding context in terms of: - a. scale, massing and height, including the predominant 1 to 2.5 storey height of buildings and townscape in Mavesyn Ridware Parish; - b. set-back from the road; - c. the spacing of properties; - d. in the case of housing, any predominant pattern of front and rear gardens. - 3.
 Development should create a safe, convenient and attractive environment for pedestrians, including: - a. connections to surrounding paths and good permeability within the site; - b. an attractive public realm, to support movement, social and recreational activities and play; - c. streets and spaces overlooked by active frontages, to create overlooking and natural surveillance. - 4.
-Green infrastructure should be an integral part of the design and layout of development and should: - a. use local native species of other species with high environmental value; - b. take opportunities to provide garden and street trees; - c. incorporate Sustainable Drainage Systems, where possible. - 5.
-Development should incorporate positive design and landscape features to reduce carbon use and support biodiversity. - 6.
-Materials should be durable, with a good quality of finish, and support will be given to use of: - a.
+Green infrastructure should be an integral part of the design and layout of development and should: - a. use local native species of other species with high environmental value; - b. take opportunities to provide garden and street trees; - c. incorporate Sustainable Drainage Systems, where possible.
+For major developments Sustainable Drainage Systems, including any storm water balancing ponds, should be located in the most efficient practical location within the site, or if demonstrated to be necessary, may be located off-site where maintenance arrangements are in place to ensure an acceptable standard of operation for the lifetime of the development. - 5.
+Development should incorporate positive design and landscape features to reduce carbon use and support biodiversity.

+- 6. Materials should be durable, with a good quality of finish, and support will be given to use of: - a.
 Local traditional materials or recycled materials; - b.
-Materials from sustainable sources;
+Materials from sustainable sources; - c.

-- c.
 Materials and construction to create superior environmental performance. - 7.
 Innovative or creative design solutions designed for the specific site and context will be supported, especially where they incorporate superior environmental performance.